geoffsee/gsio/readme.md

     $ gsio-ai

   Description
     Start an interactive AI chat in your terminal.
 Type your message and press Enter to send.
-The assistant can use tools (calculator, file read/list, HTTP GET).
+The assistant can use tools (calculator, file read/list, HTTP GET, todo management, shell_exec).

   Environment
     Requires OPENAI_API_KEY to be set in your environment.